openego/eDisGo/doc/reference/configs.rst

 Configuration data
 ==================

-eDisGo's default behaviour is controlled by four configuration files shipped with the package (``edisgo/config/``).
+eDisGo's default behaviour is controlled by configuration files shipped with the package (``edisgo/config/``).
 You can inspect the current values below and override them by editing the configuration of an :class:`~edisgo.edisgo.EDisGo` object (``edisgo.config``).
-This page reproduces the default files verbatim.
+This page reproduces the most relevant default files verbatim; the additional ``config_system.cfg`` only holds internal system paths and is not meant to be edited.

 .. _config_db: